Arsenio Luz

-Arsenio N. Luz (December 14, 1888 – 1966) was a Filipino showman, businessman, journalist and educator, remembered for being the General-Director of the Philippine Carnival which ran the Manila Carnival.
+Arsenio Nicasio Luz y Katigbak (December 14, 1888 – 1966) was a Filipino showman, businessman, journalist and educator, remembered for being the General-Director of the Philippine Carnival which ran the Manila Carnival.
 He was an attaché for several Philippine Independence Missions to the U.S. as the representative of the press.
 He led trade negotiations during the transition to the Commonwealth and served as President Manuel L. Quezon's economic advisor at Malacañang throughout the Commonwealth Period.
 He was a charter member of the Boy Scouts of the Philippines and the first Filipino President of the Rotary Club of Manila.
 He was manager of the Philippine Government Commercial Agency's New York branch and represented the Philippines at several conventions and expositions.

 Early life

-Luz was born on December 14, 1888, to Don Manuel Mitra de San Miguel-Luz and Doña Segunda Solis Katigbak, best known as the first love of José Rizal, in Lipa in Batangas province, which had become a city earlier that year.
+Luz was born on December 14, 1888, to Don Manuel Metra de San Miguel-Luz and Doña Segunda Solis Katigbak, best known as the first love of José Rizal, in Lipa in Batangas province, which had become a city earlier that year.